ewpratten/HowToComputer/README.md

 section	.data

-msg	db	'Hello, world!',0xa	;The string len	equ	$ - msg			;length of our dear string
+msg	db	'Hello, world!',0xa	;the string len	equ	$ - msg			;length of the string
 ```
 The text after the semicolon is a comment.
 Comments are used to explain what the line of instructions does.
+<br><br>
+Let's start at the first line.

+# TODO: ADD INFO LATER

+## Simple Math

+Moving on to something simpler, it's time for some simple math.
+The end result of this should be printing the results of the following math problems to the terminal.
+These are the problems to solve: ** 1+1, 2\*4, 8/2, 3-2**. fairly simple, lets look at how this works on three different levels.

+### User
+This *User* example is not that interesting.
+All you will see is the following:
+##### TODO: add image

+### Python